Haan yeh zaroori nahin

 There are experiences, people and places in our lives that will never be as close to us as we might have held them once, but may continue to keep an irreplaceable part of our hearts with them.
 Shreya Goshal’s syrupy voice in this lyric describes how a momentary interaction can be more influential than a lifetime of steeping, like a teabag, in the atmosphere of the place we were born into.
 Who we have always known doesn’t define who we’ve always been.
 Regardless of place, time or circumstance, we create our own stories by choosing what is of beauty and meaning in our lives.
 I would like to believe that there is no interaction that we have for no reason.
 I’m grateful for every person, situation and circumstance that created the ocean of meaning that surrounded me over more than two years in Mumbai and more than three years in India.

 I’ve been back in Canada for two very full months now, walking a tightrope between remembering and longing for my life in Bombay and trying to create something new and wonderful here.
 This marks the end of little bird bombay.
-I will continue to write and post photos at my new little nook in the vast space of the internet, and I hope you visit me there:

 I want to say a heartfelt, heart-full thank you to each and every person who has read, followed, written to me, or felt something from my writing and experiences over the history of this blog.
 You are the reason I’ve shared so much.
 Thank you engaging with me and encouraging me: you are so appreciated.
 Here is to continuing to seek, to learn, and to find beauty and meaning in every experience.